This page contains:

 Custom document properties are stored in the Report content page of your Dradis project.
 For more on how to add your document properties to your Project, check out the Report Content page of the Project guide.

-Word really enjoys not automatically updating these document properties on export.
-You'll often see placeholder text displayed until you force it to show the real value with an update field.
+On pre-v3.7 versions of Dradis you won't get this warning, but will typically see placeholder text displayed until you force it to show the real value with an update field.
 You have three options to update your properties and fields (including SEQ fields) post-export:

 This option doesn't scale well to large reports.
 But, you can manually update fields by right-clicking on them and selecting Update Field as shown below.